Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Experiments

 \subsection{Experimental Evaluation of Anisotropic Nonlinear Spectral Filters}

-\paragraph{Illustrative Toy Problems: Grid Signal Orientation Task.} To showcase the effectiveness of A-NLSF, we study a toy classification task on a grid-split channel orientation.
+\paragraph{Illustrative Toy Problems: Grid Signal Orientation Task.} To showcase the effectiveness of A-NLSF, we study a toy classification task: \emph{grid-split channel orientation}.
 We consider a square grid on the torus, and each node has two channels.
-In addition, the grid is further partitioned vertically into two equal disjoint halves.
-Channel 1 is nonzero only on the left half, and Channel 2 is only on the right half.
-In class 0, both channels are 1-frequency along $x$, and in class 1, Channel 1 is 1-frequency along $x$ and Channel 2 is 1-frequency along $y$.
-The task is to decide if the frequency at the two channels is in the same orientation.
-See App.~\ref{app:more_exp_details} for further details.
+The grid is partitioned vertically into two equal disjoint halves.
+Channel 1 is nonzero only on the left half, and Channel 2 is only nonzero on the right half.
+In class 0, both channels are 1-frequency pure harmonic signals along $x$, and in class 1, Channel 1 is 1-frequency along $x$ and Channel 2 is 1-frequency along $y$.
+The task is to decide if the oscillations at the two channels are in the same orientation.
+See Appendix~\ref{app:more_exp_details} for further details.

 We compare A-NLSF with the following baselines: (i) MLP, (ii) GCN \citep{kipf2016semi}, (iii) GAT \citep{velivckovic2017graph}, (iv) GIN \citep{xu2018powerful}, (v) ChebNet \citep{defferrard2016convolutional}, (vi) NLSF \citep{lin2024equivariant}, and (vii) S$^2$GNN \citep{geisler2024spatio}.
 In addition, we test canonicalization baselines by combining GIN with frame averaging (FA) \citep{puny2021frame} and orthogonalized axis projection (OAP) \citep{ma2024canonicalization}.
-Tab.~\ref{tab:medium_size_graph_classification} reports the classification results.
-We see that competing methods remain at chance level while A-NLSF achieves high accuracy by adaptively resolving ambiguities, showing the advantage for orientation-sensitive learning on disjoint supports.
+Table~\ref{tab:medium_size_graph_classification} reports the classification results.
+We see that competing methods remain at chance level while A-NLSF achieves high accuracy by adaptively resolving ambiguities, showing the advantage of adaptive canonicalization, which can internally break the rotation symmetry and use anisotropic classifiers.

-\paragraph{Graph Classification on TUDataset.} We further evaluate A-NLSF on graph classification benchmarks from TUDataset \citep{morris2020tudataset}: MUTAG, PTC, ENZYMES, PROTEINS, and NCI1, and follow the experimental setup \citep{ma2019graph, ying2018hierarchical, zhang2019hierarchical} (see App.~\ref{app:more_exp_details}).
+\paragraph{Graph Classification on TUDataset.} We further evaluate A-NLSF on graph classification benchmarks from TUDataset \citep{morris2020tudataset}: MUTAG, PTC, ENZYMES, PROTEINS, and NCI1, and follow the experimental setup \citep{ma2019graph, ying2018hierarchical, zhang2019hierarchical} (see Appendix~\ref{app:more_exp_details}).
 We compare with the same baselines as in the grid signal orientation tasks.
-Tab.~\ref{tab:medium_size_graph_classification} summarizes the classification performance.
+Table~\ref{tab:medium_size_graph_classification} summarizes the classification performance.
 Canonicalization baselines generally improve over GIN.
-Notably, we observe that A-NLSF outperforms competing baselines, suggesting that our AC provides more informative representations compared to a fixed, precomputed canonical form or isotropic filters.
+Notably, we observe that A-NLSF outperforms competing baselines, suggesting that our method provides more informative representations compared to a fixed, precomputed canonical form or isotropic filters.